 Carole Owens, Managing Editor

-SU welcomes your letters on all Stockbridge subjects, history and current events, news and human interest, whatever is on your mind.
+SU welcomes your letters and other submissions on all Stockbridge subjects, history and current events, news and human interest, whatever is on your mind.
 As with articles and opinion pieces, letters are 400 words or less, no personal attacks, and always attach your name.
 SU does not include personal information and will delete telephone numbers, email addresses, post office boxes, and street addresses.
-Limit one letter per month.
+Limit one submission per month.

 Carole Owens, Managing Editor